 WorkAbility Movement Screen

-- Physical Activity Review– the screen ends with a brief review of current physical activities and barriers to physical fitness, with triage recommendations to promote fitness.
+- Review of recent physical activity – the screen ends with a brief review of current physical activities and barriers to physical fitness, with triage recommendations to promote fitness.